-- G. As long as an employee is in a paid status, he/she shall earn sick and vacation leave during the time he/she is on such leave.
-If the employee is on leave without pay, he/she shall not earn sick or vacation leave during the time he/she is on such leave. - H. Employees who use zero (0) to thirty-two (32) hours of sick leave as of the last full pay period in a calendar year shall receive twenty-four (24) hours of personal paid leave credit at the end of the first full pay period the following January.
+G. As long as an employee is in a paid status, he/she shall earn sick and vacation leave during the time he/she is on such leave.
+If the employee is on leave without pay, he/she shall not earn sick or vacation leave during the time he/she is on such leave.

+H. Employees who use zero (0) to thirty-two (32) hours of sick leave as of the last full pay period in a calendar year shall receive twenty-four (24) hours of personal paid leave credit at the end of the first full pay period the following January.
 Employees who use thirty-three (33) to forty (40) hours of sick leave in a calendar year shall receive eight (8) hours of personal paid leave at the time specified above.
-Permanent part-time employees shall receive a prorated amount of personal paid leave at the same ratio as their regular work hours relate to a full-time work schedule.
-The personal leave must be used in the calendar year in which it is credited and if not used will be forfeited.
+Permanent part-time employees shall receive a prorated amount of personal paid leave must be used in the calendar year in which it is credited and if not used will be forfeited.
 There will be no cash payment for personal leave that is not used.
-In order to receive this personal leave benefit, an employee must be in a paid status (either working or on paid leave) the entire calendar year. - I. Employees shall be allowed to voluntarily transfer up to a maximum of eighty (80) hours of their accumulated vacation leave or compensatory leave during any calendar year to another employee who has no accumulated sick leave hours, but who is otherwise eligible to take paid sick leave.
+In order to receive this personal leave benefit, an employee must be in a paid status (either working or on paid leave) the entire calendar year.

+I. Employees shall be allowed to voluntarily transfer up to a maximum of eighty (80) hours of their accumulated vacation leave or compensatory leave during any calendar year to another employee who has no accumulated sick leave hours, but who is otherwise eligible to take paid sick leave.
 Donated leave must be converted into money at the hourly rate of the donor and the money must be converted into sick leave at the hourly rate of the recipient.
 The maximum amount of accumulated leave transferred to any employee under the terms of this article shall be four hundred and eighty (480) hours per calendar year.
 Once leave has been donated and transferred, such leave hours shall not be refundable to the donor making the transfer.
+(Revised 2-21-01)